Ed Del Castillo: Current Work

 In 2016 Ed became the COO of HERO Digital Entertainment, a joint venture funded by India company, JetSynthesys.
 Working with a US and India office he installed an efficient and world-class development and production process.

 Beginning in 2018, Ed became a full-time consultant.
 He offers management advice on production methodologies.

 Personal life

 He holds a bachelor's degree in economics from the University of California, San Diego with a double minor in Visual Arts and Psychology.
-He was born on November 14, 1968, and has two sons with his wife, Carmen.
+He has two sons with his wife, Carmen.